awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ------

 If you create a Linux AMI from an instance, and then use the AMI to launch a new instance in a different Region or account, the new instance includes the public key from the original instance\.
 This enables you to connect to the new instance using the same private key file as your original instance\.
 You can remove this public key from your instance by removing its entry from the `.ssh/authorized_keys` file using a text editor of your choice\.
-For more information about managing users on your instance and providing remote access using a specific key pair, see [Managing user accounts on your Amazon Linux instance](managing-users.md)\.
+For more information about managing users on your instance and providing remote access using a specific key pair, see [Manage user accounts on your Amazon Linux instance](managing-users.md)\.